Optional Practical Training (OPT)

 • Students should forward any information they would like to keep, such as address book information, course syllabus, projects, and papers.

-• Students should set forwarding addresses and or accounts that utilize SF State emails to their personal emails.
+• Students should set up forwarding addresses or configure accounts that use SFSU student emails to forward to their personal email addresses.

 • Students will lose access to their Student Services Center beyond one year after graduation.